tornede/py_experimenter/docs/source/how-to-contribute.rst

 Creating an Issue
 ------------------

 A GitHub issue should contain any information that is needed that a third person understands the problem (in case of a bug) or the vision of a new feature.
-To create an issue
+To create an issue:

 1. Go to the `GitHub Issues <github_py_experimenter_issues_>`_.
 2. Summarize the bug / vision as title of the issue.